Military Education Benefits

 - Shopping Sheet

-You may be eligible for the Ashford Military Grant, which reduces tuition for all undergraduate courses to $250 per credit.
-In addition, this grant also covers the Sales Tax, Technology Fees, and course materials, including standard shipping costs where applicable, required for an eligible student's program of study and purchased through Ashford University's bookstore or textbook partner.
+You may be eligible for the Ashford Military Grant, which reduces tuition for all undergraduate courses to $250 per credit and doctoral courses to $920 per credit.
+This military grant also covers the Sales Tax, Technology Fees, and course materials, including standard shipping costs where applicable, required for an eligible student's program of study and purchased through Ashford University's bookstore or textbook partner for all degree levels, including master's students.

 - Active Duty, National Guard, or Reservists